tu-darmstadt-ros-pkg/centaur_robot_tutorial/README.md

 # centaur_robot_tutorial

+This repository provides a complete workspace setup for running a simulated centaur-style robot (humanoid upper body, in this case tracked base) in Gazebo simulation.
+Basic capabilities such mobile base navigation and manipulation planning are provided and directly usable as described below under "Usage".

-Repo containing setup related to the 2016 Future of Rescue Simulation workshop (https://staff.fnwi.uva.nl/a.visser/activities/FutureOfRescue/)
+This repository among other has been used for tutorial purposes at the  to the [2016 Future of Rescue Simulation workshop] (https://staff.fnwi.uva.nl/a.visser/activities/FutureOfRescue/)

 # Installation
 Make sure you installed ROS Indigo as described in the [ROS Installation instructions](http://wiki.ros.org/indigo/Installation/Ubuntu).